wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Curves/Nurbs Curves.md

 ## Notion of Curvature for planar curves:
 The curvature of a planar curve *c* measured at point *P* calculates the **deviation** from *c* from its tangent line near *P*.

+###### Planar Curve
+Essentially a 2D (i.e. bi-dimensional) curve.
+It lies completely within a single plane.
+	This means that no matter how the curve twists or turns, every point of the curve is contained within a single plane.
+###### Non-Planar Curve
+A curve that does not lie entirely within a single plane.
+This type of curve has a 3D (i.e. tri-dimensional) form and cannot be fully represented on a 2D surface without distortion.

 The curvature of a *generic* curve varies from point to point.
 In order to mathematically define the curvature there are two basic **assumptions**:
 	1. The curvature of a straight line is zero at every point.
 	2. The curvature of a circle is **constant**.
 I.e. the curvature is equal to zero when the **radius** approaches **infinity**- that is a straight line is a circle with an infinite radius.